tp1845/phase-3-sinatra-react-project/README.md

   - full CRUD capability for one of the models
 - Build a separate React frontend application that interacts with the API to perform CRUD actions.
+- Implement proper front end state management.
+You should be updating state using a setState function after receiving your response from a POST, PATCH, or DELETE request.
+You should NOT be relying on a GET request to update state.
 - Use good OO design patterns.
 You should have separate classes for each of your models, and create instance and class methods as necessary.
 - Routes in your application (both client side and back end) should follow RESTful